wasmachien75/strawberry/_posts/2019-19-28-putting-the-blog-on-the-web.markdown

 ## Step 2: Modify _config.xml

 This one is important.
-Assuming you do not create a user site, your site will have a URL with following pattern: ***https://{username}.github.io/{repository-name}***.
+Assuming you do not create a user site (a site that is associated with your Github profile, rather than with a certain project), your site will have a URL with following pattern: *https://{username}.github.io/{repository-name}*.
 Jekyll needs to know this in order to create correct references.
 You should therefore set the name of your repository as your `baseurl` in `_config.yml`, e.g. `/my-first-blog`.

 It took me a while to figure this out - when you don't do this, the site will work, but the CSS will not load and you will have 404 errors all around the place.
 I did not see this subtle, but important detail explained in Github's own documentation!